kaahren2/sagan-reading-group/README.md

 https://www.overleaf.com/9717958532hzfxsgkmqhcm#2e031e

-As of now, our Overleaf limits the number of people who can share a project.
+Our default Overleaf limits the number of people who can share a project.
-While we're trying to get that fixed, there's a directory problems/ in this git repository with a copy of it.
-There's no automatic synchronization with Overleaf, which seems bad.
+UCSB may have fixed it so we can all share; stay tuned for updates but meanwhile please let JRG know whether you can successfully edit in Overleaf.

-Breaking news: UCSB may have fixed it so we can all share the Overleaf project.
-Stay tuned.
+5) I made a directory Problem-Writeups-and-Notebooks/ to collect .pdf's and .ipynb's (and so on) from all of us working on the problems.
+No .tex for now, hoping that can all live in Overleaf.